lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-07-02-Finish_your_degree.md

 * the [Manchester Baby](https://en.wikipedia.org/wiki/Manchester_Baby) (University of Manchester)
 * the [EDSAC](https://www.whipplemuseum.cam.ac.uk/explore-whipple-collections/calculating-devices/edsac-and-computing-cambridge) (University of Cambridge)

-See the pattern?
-They all emerged in a university context.
+As we see, they all emerged in a university context.
 But what about Charles Babbage's [Analytical Engine](https://www.computerhistory.org/babbage/engines/), the Bletchley Park [Colossus](https://www.tnmoc.org/colossus) or Konrad Zuse's [Z3](https://en.wikipedia.org/wiki/Z3_(computer))?
 All had the support of national governments.